Grimo0/trijam-127/README.md

 	- `haxelib git domkit https://github.com/HeapsIO/domkit.git`
 	- `haxelib install redistHelper` for the redist packing tasks
 	- `haxelib install formatter` for the format src task
-	- `haxelib install ldtk-haxe-api` for the LDtk support
 - Install Java to use the texture packing task
 - Download it into your local repository or fork this project then clone yours
 - Open the root folder with vscode